mathspp/mathspp/pages/02.blog/04.til/095.better-test-parametrisation-in-pytest/item.md

         TestCaseParam(5, 0, "/", None, flag2=True),
     ]
 )
-def test_something(tc):  # <-- Now we only accept the named tuple.
+def test_something(a, b, op, result, flag1, flag2):
-    # do stuff with tc.a, tc.b, tc.op, ...
+    # do stuff with a, b, op, ...
     ...
 ```